gkobeaga/cpsrksec/README.md

 CPSRKSEC
 =======

-This is a C/C++ library to use in Branch-and-Cut algorithms for cycle problems.
+This is a C library to use in Branch-and-Cut algorithms for cycle problems.
 It provides shrinking strategies to simplify the support graph and exact separation algorithms for the subcycle elimination separation problem.

 A Cycle Problem (CP) is an optimization problem whose solution is a simple cycle.
 The most well-known CP is the Travelling Salesman Problem (TSP), whose solution is a Hamiltonian cycle.
-Other cycle problems are the so-called TSP with Profits.
+Other cycle problems are the so-called TSP with Profits, such us the Orienteering Problem (OP).
 The solutions of these problems are cycles not necessarily Hamiltonian.
 There are many problems that can be considered a CP.

 Instructions to build
 ---------------------